-Here, we're listing all the retailers offering the new console, along with pricing and availability, which we'll be doing our best to keep up to date as new stock comes in so stay tuned, and for more on the console, take a look at our PS5 review.
+We're listing all the retailers offering the new console, along with pricing and availability – we'll be doing our best to keep up to date as new stock comes in so stay tuned, and for more on the console, take a look at our PS5 review.

 How much does the PlayStation 5 cost?

-Meanwhile, the retailers listed below started pre-orders, but are now out of stock.
-We'd suggest keeping an eye on these, in case they do re-stock between now and launch.
+Meanwhile, the retailers listed below sold pre-orders, but are now out of stock.
+We'd suggest keeping an eye on these, in case they do re-stock.

 There are also independent sellers on eBay auctioning the PS5, though we'd advise going through standard retailers if at all possible to avoid potential complications - and exorbitant prices.

-If you're lucky enough to grab a pre-order, here's the latest on the PS5 launch game lineup so you know what you'll actually be able to play from day one - and here's our guide to turning the PS5 off.
+If you're lucky enough to grab a console, here's the latest on the PS5 launch game lineup so you know what you'll actually be able to play from day one - and here's our guide to turning the PS5 off.
 No, really - it's harder than you'd think.
 You might also like our advice on how to reset your old PS4 before ditching it, and how to play PS4 games on PS5.